 Energy Matters strongly recommends anyone considering adding the cost of a solar system to their mortgage to seek independent financial advice before doing so.

-Whether our payment plan (pay no interest ever) or adding the price of a solar power system to your home loan is best for your circumstances is something you'll need to decide, but our solar finance options infosheet or following video may be of value in assisting with your decision.
+Whether our payment plan or adding the price of a solar power system to your home loan is best for your circumstances is something you’ll need to decide.

 As always, when selecting a bank or other financial institution for a green loan for solar power, be sure to read all the terms and conditions carefully before signing any contracts.